loopstick/Mechatronics-CCA-Spring-2018/README.md

 ### Week 7: Friday, March 2, 2017
 - Vehicle Project presentation and critique
+	Should we spend another week or two on this project???
 - Midterm evaluations 1-3pm
 - Homework due today: Friday March 2.
-  - Write a course and self-evaluation, email it to me (stewari@cca.edu) by end of day.
+  - Write a course and self-evaluation, email both to me (stewari@cca.edu) by end of day.

   			- Personal self-evaluation
 				- What have you learned?